Symbol

 Each time a participant joined Lynn on the chairs, I walked to our herringbone square, counted three bricks and made a mark.
 The repeated ritual of making a chalk mark on the brick served to acknowledge our attempts to restore what is missing, and by doing so, to frame the breadth of our intention.
 Over the three days 55 people participated.
 We have 45 more attempts remaining!

 LYNN: Outside we heard the sounds of the birds, tolling bells, water sloshing in the canal as boats go by, echoes of people passing, but also the majestic sounds of labor, the banging and sawing of construction at the edge of the campo, as two workmen built a large yellow wooden structure to house their materials.
-There was a rhythm surrounding our attempts to and the missing gesture.
+This rhythm surrounded our attempts to find the missing gesture.

 The men constructing the yellow structure were ultimately going to rebuild the bridge over the canal that leads to the campo and church.
 Both men in the work crew came over to participate.